smithy-lang/smithy/2.0/_sources/spec/selectors.rst.txt

       - Description
     * - service
       - operation
-      - Each operation that is bound to a service.
+      - Each operation bound to a service.
     * - service
       - resource
-      - Each resource that is bound to a service.
+      - Each resource bound to a service.
     * - service
       - error
-      - Each error structure referenced by the service (if present).
+      - Each error structure referenced by the service.
     * - resource
       - identifier
-      - An identifier referenced by the resource (if specified).
+      - Each identifier shape of a resource.
     * - resource
       - property
-      - A property referenced by the resource.
+      - Each property shape of a resource.
     * - resource
+      - resource
+      - Each resource bound to a resource.
+    * - resource
       - operation
-      - Each operation that is bound to a resource through the "operations", "create", "put", "read", "update", "delete", and "list" properties.
+      - Each operation bound to a resource through the "operations" property.
     * - resource
-      - instanceOperation
-      - Each operation that is bound to a resource through the "operations", "put", "read", "update", and "delete" properties.
-    * - resource
       - collectionOperation
-      - Each operation that is bound to a resource through the "collectionOperations", "create", and "list" properties.
+      - Each operation bound to a resource through the "collectionOperations" property.
     * - resource
-      - resource
-      - Each resource that is bound to a resource.
-    * - resource
       - create
-      - The operation referenced by the :ref:`create-lifecycle` property of a resource (if present).
+      - The operation defined as the :ref:`create-lifecycle` of a resource.
     * - resource
       - read
-      - The operation referenced by the :ref:`read-lifecycle` property of a resource (if present).
+      - The operation defined as the :ref:`read-lifecycle` of a resource.
     * - resource
       - update
-      - The operation referenced by the :ref:`update-lifecycle` property of a resource (if present).
+      - The operation defined as the :ref:`update-lifecycle` of a resource.
     * - resource
       - delete
-      - The operation referenced by the :ref:`delete-lifecycle` property of a resource (if present).
+      - The operation defined as the :ref:`delete-lifecycle` of a resource.
     * - resource
       - list
-      - The operation referenced by the :ref:`list-lifecycle` property of a resource (if present).
+      - The operation defined as the :ref:`list-lifecycle` of a resource.
     * - resource
-      - bound
+      - put
-      - The service or resource to which the resource is bound.
+      - The operation defined as the :ref:`put-lifecycle` of a resource.
     * - operation
-      - bound
-      - The service or resource to which the operation is bound.
-    * - operation
       - input
-      - The input structure of the operation (if present).
+      - The input structure of an operation.

         .. note::